pwwang/gglogger/README.md

 ## Limitations

 `gglogger` cannot log the global settings used to create a plot, such as `theme_set()`.
 It can only log the calls used directly to create the plot itself.
+You may need to manually set these global settings when reproducing a plot, or prepare them using the `setup` argument in `gen_code()`.